brson/brson.github.com/writing.md

   better I've written.
 It lays out a process for establishing the Rust roadmap.
 Our actual conformance to the process established therein ended up being quite low.

+* [Redesigning the Rust runtime][rt].
+Back when Rust had green threading and the runtime was written in Rust, this was my plan to rewrite it in Rust, which I subsequently did with Ben Blum.
+In retrospect I didn't know much about building thread schedulers, but I still saw the runtime through two rewrites, and it all worked.
+All that code is long gone now though.

+* [Abandoning segmented stacks in Rust][stacks].
+This was the moment that Rust began its shift away from green threading to native threading.
+At the time we naively hoped we could still do green threading by having the OS map stack pages lazily, but nope.
+Bye, bye, green threads.

 * [The Rust Libz Blitz][blitz1].
 A blog post announcing a [major project][blitz2] I was responsible for.
 I was extremely unsatisfied